 - If not there already, goto Start > Settings > Control Panel > Network > Protocols tab. - 2.
-Select TCP/IP and click the Properties button - You should be at the Microsoft TCP/IP Properties dialog box.
+Select TCP/IP and click the Properties button - 3.
+You should be at the Microsoft TCP/IP Properties dialog box.
 Be sure the MS Loopback Adapter is the Adapter selected.
 Enter your farm IP address for IP address (Subnet should be match your servers, change it if not) Make sure not enter Default Gateway or DNS for this loopback adapter. - 4.
 Click Apply, then OK, then Yes when prompted to restart the computer

 For Windows 2003 Server, make sure the metric is the highest number in routing table, stop here.
+(NOTE: the highest number meaning 1000 is higher than 100.
+You need to make sure that the Loopback Adapter has the highest number in the routing table.
+Giving a lower number means a higher priority.
+You want the Loopback Adapter to have the lowest route priority, therefore a higher number value).
 For Windows 2000/NT Systems, please proceed to the Appendix 2 for remove the route entry in the routing table.